IBM/D2A/README.md

 ### Why D2A?

 Given programs can exhibit diverse behaviors, training machine learning models for code understanding and vulnerability detection requires large datasets.
 However, according to [a recent survey](https://ieeexplore.ieee.org/document/9108283), lacking good and real-world datasets has become a major barrier for this field.
 Many existing works created self-constructed datasets based on different criteria and only a few fully released their datasets.
-We compare
+We compare popluar publically available datatsets for vulnerablity detection tasks as follows

 ![Dataset Comparison.](docs/assets/dataset_comparison.png)